pkp/pkp-docs/admin-guide/3.4/en/troubleshooting.md

 #### Common Problem #2: double-quotes with encoding issue on DUMP files

-During migration or upgrade, MySQL dump files may present encoding characters issue related to double-quotes, e.g.: â€œlearning,â€<9d> which should be “learning,” even using correct UTF8 collation to export from the database.
+During migration/upgrade from lib-ojs server to sfulib MySQL dump files from former may present encoding characters issue related to double-quotes, e.g.:  â€œlearning,â€<9d> which should be “learning,” even using correct UTF8 collation to export from Database.

-This problem can appear when users copy-and-paste fancy/smart quotes from MS Word which uses the windows-1252 character set that doesn't match with anything in UTF8.
-Which results in this sequence that looks like â€œlearning,â€<9d>.
+This problem shows up when users copy-and-paste fancy/smart quotes from MS Word which uses the windows-1252 character set that  doesn't match with anything in UTF8.
+Which results in this sequences that look like â€œlearning,â€<9d>.

 The following steps can be used to resolve this encoding issue:

-* Install on your local machine [ftfy](https://ftfy.readthedocs.io/en/latest/), which will require python3 as well
+* Install on your local machine [ftfy](https://ftfy.readthedocs.io/en/latest/), as it is a python tool it will require python3 as well
 * Edit the command-line ftfy executable cli.py (it may be in a different path depending on your environment.):
 	`/usr/local/lib/python3.6/site-packages/ftfy/cli.py`
 * Around line 100 (`$ vim +100 cli.py`) add an extra parameter 'uncurl_quotes=False' to the fix_file function.
 It will then look as follows: